hathibelagal-dev/instantpolyglot/docs/eng/Old_Chinese.md

    *luː *kʰaːjʔ *luː, *pəj *daŋ *luː.
    *mjeŋ *kʰaːjʔ *mjeŋ, *pəj *daŋ *mjeŋ.

-   "The Way that can be spoken of is not the constant Way.
+   “The Way that can be spoken of is not the constant Way.
-   The name that can be named is not the constant name."
+   The name that can be named is not the constant name.”

 These examples showcase various features of Old Chinese, including its grammar, vocabulary, and phonology.
 The reconstructed pronunciations are approximate and may vary depending on the specific reconstruction system used.